Skip to Content

 Healing

-The divine strength or ability to act as an intermediary in faith, prayer and by the laying on of hands for the healing of physical and mental illnesses.
+The spiritual gift of healing is the divine strength or ability to act as an intermediary in faith, prayer and by the laying on of hands for the healing of physical and mental illnesses.

 • A deep belief in Gods compassion and power/Merciful-empathetic /Attentive/Insightful